 The Disaster Management Plan was developed and adopted by Council.
 The Plan was developed in accordance with the format developed by the Australian South African Local Government Partnership based on the Comprehensive Hazard and Risk Management (CHARM) process.
 The challenge with the current disaster management plan is not updated and it needs to be reviewed and aligned to local municipality's disaster management plans.
-The municipality is in the process of reviewing the disaster management plan.
+The adopted IDP will contain an updated Disaster Management Plan